akshi17/Stats-preview-card-component/README.md

 ### What I learned

 - This is my first project using Flexbox and Responsive techniques.
-- This project helped me clear and built my basics for Flex Box.
+- This project helped me clear and built my basics for the same.
--
+- And it also helped me learn some more CSS properties.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I will try to make some more projects for Flex Box and Responsive tricks to clear my concepts on better level.
+Further, I would like to learn CSS Grids and Bootstrap and make projects for the same.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp/) - I have been following this course for HTML and CSS
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [CSS Flexbox: A Complete Guide](https://www.example.com) - This is an amazing article which helped me understand FlexBox.
+- [A Complete Guide to CSS Media Queries](https://css-tricks.com/a-complete-guide-to-css-media-queries/) - This helped me in learning the basics of media queries.
 I'd recommend it to anyone still learning this concept.

 ## Author